Kirk Netherton: Career

 Kirk formerly played for Hull Kingston Rovers, and made his Super League début against Catalans Dragons Easter Monday 2007 season.
-He re-signed for another year at The Jungle to play for Castleford Tigers (Heritage № 898) in 2010.
+He re-signed for another year at The Jungle to play for Castleford Tigers in 2010.
 In 2010 he joined Widnes Vikings for one month in 2010 which then was made permanent after the one month.
 He joined Featherstone for the 2011 season and went on to win the Championship Grand Final beating Sheffield Eagles 40–4.
+This was also his last game for the club, after which he decided to retire from the sport.